 South Sudan rebel leader sets out conditions for talks

-Hours before meeting Ambassador Booth, Kiir vowed to attack rebel-held Jonglei State capital Bor amid deepening fears that the conflict is provoking broader ethnic bloodletting.
+Hours before meeting Booth, Kiir vowed to attack the town of Bor, the rebel-held capital of Jonglei State, amid deepening fears that the conflict is provoking broader ethnic bloodletting.

 "President Kiir committed to me that he was ready to begin talks with Riek Machar to end the crisis without preconditions as soon as his counterpart is willing," Booth told reporters.

-Western powers and east African states, which want to prevent the fighting from destabilizing a fragile African region, have tried to mediate between Machar, who hails from the Nuer tribe, and Kiir, a Dinka.
+Western powers and east African states, anxious to prevent the fighting from destabilizing a particularly fragile region, have tried to mediate between Machar, who hails from the Nuer tribe, and Kiir, a Dinka.

-But so far their efforts have been fruitless as clashes which started in Juba on December 15 entered their second week, reaching the country`s vital oil fields and destabilizing a state which won independence from Sudan only in 2011.
+So far their efforts have been fruitless as clashes which started in Juba on December 15 entered a second week, reaching the country`s vital oil fields and destabilizing a state that won independence from Sudan only in 2011.

-Hundreds of people have been killed, with reports of summary executions and ethnically-targeted killings.
+Hundreds of people have been killed, with reports of summary executions and ethnically targeted slayings.

-Speaking from "the bush", rebel leader Machar told Reuters he had spoken to US National Security Adviser Susan Rice and U.N. envoy Hilde Johnson about trying to end fighting that has killed hundreds of people and driven thousands from their homes.
+Speaking from "the bush," Machar told Reuters he had spoken to US national security adviser Susan Rice and UN envoy Hilde Johnson about trying to end fighting that has killed hundreds of people and driven thousands from their homes.

 "My message was let Salva Kiir release my comrades who are under detention and let them be evacuated to Addis Ababa and we can start dialogue straightaway, because these are the people who would (handle) dialogue," he said by telephone.

-He also dismissed Machar`s suggestion for the peace talks to be held in Ethiopian capital Addis Ababa, insisting they should be held in Juba.
+He dismissed Machar`s suggestion that the peace talks be held in Ethiopian capital, Addis Ababa, insisting they take place in Juba.

-Joe Contreras, the United Nations spokesman in South Sudan, said the U.N. was now sheltering about 42,000 civilians across South Sudan and would not leave the country despite worsening security situation.
+Joe Contreras, the UN spokesman in South Sudan, said the United Nations would not leave the country despite the worsening conflict.